ulixee/platform/datastore/docs/advanced/extractor-schemas.md

 ## Documentation Generation

-TODO: This feature will come in a follow-on release, and will auto-generate a website with documentation for using a Datastore Runner.
-Details come from this RunnerSchema definition.
+TODO: This feature will come in a follow-on release, and will auto-generate a website with documentation for using a Datastore Extractor.
+Details come from this ExtractorSchema definition.

 ## Properties